plone/training/mastering-plone/api.rst

     Since Plone 5 you can even add it to templates: add ``<?python import pdb; pdb.set_trace() ?>`` to a template and you end up in a pdb shell on calling the template.
 Look at the variable :py:obj:`econtext` to see what might have gone wrong.

+pdbpp
+    A great drop-in replacement for pdb with tab completion, syntax highlighting, better tracebacks,  introspection and more.
+And the best feature ever: The command :command:`ll` prints the whole current method.

 ipdb
-    Enhanced pdb with the power of IPython, e.g. tab completion, syntax highlighting, better tracebacks and introspection.
+    Another enhanced pdb with the power of IPython, e.g. tab completion, syntax highlighting, better tracebacks and introspection.
 It also works nicely with :py:mod:`Products.PDBDebugMode`.
+Needs to be invoked with ``import ipdb; ipdb.set_trace()``.

 Products.PDBDebugMode
     An add-on that has two killer features.